BurntSushi/aho-corasick/README.md

-**UNDER DEVELOPMENT**

-This crate provides a fast implementation of the [Aho-Corasick](http://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_string_matching_algorithm) algorithm.
+This crate provides an implementation of the [Aho-Corasick](http://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_string_matching_algorithm) algorithm.
 Its intended use case is for fast substring matching, particularly when matching multiple substrings in a search text.
 This is achieved by